top of page

 How to handle it:

-This is completely normal, and we plan for it.
-Our bands build in buffer time and are used to adjusting their start times.
-We’ll work with your planner, venue, or DJ to make sure the evening still flows smoothly.
+This is completely normal, and suppliers plan for it.
+They build in buffer time and are used to adjusting their start/finish times.
+Bands and DJs will work with your venue or planner to make sure the evening still flows smoothly.

 Quick-Fire Curveballs